 Many of us travel abroad with no travel insurance, which is not a great idea.
-So why is insuring yourself to go aware important and how can you pay less for good cover that won't let you down?
+So why is insuring yourself important and how can you pay less for good cover that won't let you down?

 It is surprising that many Brits travel abroad with no travel insurance.
 But if the worse happens and you get ill and need hospital treatment you could be severely out of pocket.
 Always travel with adequate insurance, particularly if you are going on a ski holiday.
 An accident on the slopes could require you needing to be helicoptered off the piste, which in some countries can run into thousands of pounds.

 A pretty standard travel policy will cover lost property, medical care and may also cover you for damage caused by you and give you cancellation protection.
 The main options you have are whether you want single trip or annual insurance and whether you will be travelling in Europe or worldwide.

 It is essential that you buy your insurance as soon as book a holiday as that way you can claim if you need to cancel your holiday or become ill pre trip.
 Leave the insurance until the last minute and you can’t claim!

 It is relatively easy now to shop around online and get a good deal.
 Do not assume that all policies are the same as they are not.
 Before you start comparing policies be clear about your possessions on holiday that may need to be covered and any activities you will be doing that will need to be covered.
 A good example here is when you go skiing, be honest if for example you plan to heli ski as that also needs to be covered.
 Know the start and end dates of your trip, your destination and any pre-existing medical conditions that you have.

 Another consideration is if you are travelling with an older person.
 People over age 65 will always be charged more as they will be seen as a greater risk than a younger person.
 On a family or group deal an older person will push the group package up.
 Do see whether it is cheaper to get them a special over 65 deal.
 Again this is where shopping around really helps.